Managing WordPress Core Files Updates shows you how to control your WordPress core files updates, control administrators rights and more.

 - X-Pull Key

-Step 3 ) go to Settings -> BusinessPress -> Branding to manage the following options.
+Step 11 ) Go to Settings -> BusinessPress -> Branding to manage the following options as illustrated in the images below.

 - Hide WP Admin Bar for subscribers